tiagojsrios/AZ-204-Developing-Solutions-for-Microsoft-Azure/App Service/README.md

 # Azure App Service

 Azure App Service is a service for hosting web applications, REST APIs, and backend services.
 App Service is ideal for most websites, particularly if you don't need tight control over the hosting infrastructure.
+App Service can arrange for multiple instances of the web app to run and will load balance incoming requests across these instances.

 ## App Service Plan